ryanburnhamelastic/logstash-vscode-extension/README.md

 2. Inside a section block, press Ctrl+Space to trigger plugin suggestions
 3. The extension intelligently suggests appropriate plugins for each section

+### Visualizing Your Pipeline
+1. Open a Logstash configuration file
+2. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P)
+3. Type "Logstash: Visualize Pipeline" and press Enter
+4. A visualization panel will open showing your pipeline structure
+5. Hover over components to see their configuration details

 ### Example: Building a Basic Pipeline
 ```
 input {